In a healthcare setting, "employee health" pertains to

 Usually, the notification process for employee health management depends on the follow up of one person within the Employee Health department.
 Choosing a technology provider that allows all team members to be aware when they are due for a visit allows teams to coordinate schedules accordingly, so that employees get access to the care they need when they are due.

-2. Ensure Real-time Notification of Employee Safety Events
+2. Ensure Real-time Notification of Employee Safety Incidents

 For healthcare teams, maintaining direct lines of communication about events is critical in keeping patients and staff safe.
 For example, if a nurse sustains a needlestick injury while treating a patient, he/she would need to report that injury and follow the proper treatment protocol.

-With a software solution for employee health, the nurse could directly report the event to an occupational health nurse by filling out an electronic form, instead of having to call the Employee Health department or go there in person to report the event.
-This real-time notification of employee safety events allows the nurse to prioritize his or her time more efficiently, while keeping employee health teams in the know about safety events as soon as they happen.
+With an incident reporting software for employee health, the nurse could directly report the event to an occupational health nurse by filling out an electronic form, instead of having to call the Employee Health department or go there in person to report the event.
+This real-time notification of employee safety events allows the nurse to prioritize his or her time more efficiently, while keeping employee health teams in the know about safety incidents as soon as they happen.

 3. Conduct Safety Culture Surveys